algorr/vonote/README.md

 # vonote
- The Simplier Way of Splash Screen
+ The Simplier Way of Taking Note
 Hi!!

 Let's talk about project.